dwhiffing/fury/content/nato/gr/army/body.md

 **Air Defence**

-The air defence systems as like many other elements in the Hellenic Army are dated.
+The air defence systems, as many other elements in the Hellenic Army are dated.
 The I-Hawk is focused on defencing major infrastructure while the remainder is used for defence of the field force

   - 101 RH-202 twin 20mm